pothi/wp-super-cache-plugins/README.md

 ## Installation

-Step 1: New plugins directory for WP Super Cache
+#### Step 1:

-Some background: Due to the way WordPress upgrades plugins the plugins you upload to wp-super-cache/plugins/ will be deleted when you upgrade WP Super Cache.
-We can avoid this by loading the plugins from elsewhere, set `$wp_cache_plugins_dir` to the new location in `wp-cache-config.php` and WP Super Cache will look there instead.
+Some background: Due to the way WordPress upgrades plugins, the WPSC plugins you upload to `wp-super-cache/plugins/` will be deleted when you upgrade WP Super Cache.
+We can avoid this by loading the plugins from elsewhere by setting `$wp_cache_plugins_dir` to the new location in `wp-cache-config.php`.
+Now, WP Super Cache will look there instead.

 - Create a directory named 'wpscplugins' (you may choose any name, though) inside `WP_CONTENT_DIR` (that is usually `/wp-content/`)
 - Download [minify](https://code.google.com/p/minify/), extract and copy (or move) `/min/` directory to `WP_CONTENT_DIR/wpscplugins/`.